Unbiasing Fermionic Quantum Monte Carlo with a Quantum Computer

 {\it Conclusion}.
 In summary, we proposed a scalable, noise-resilient quantum-classical hybrid algorithm that seamlessly embeds a special-purpose quantum primitive into an accurate quantum computational many-body method, namely QMC.
 Our work offers an alternative computational strategy that effectively unbiases fermionic QMC approaches by leveraging state-of-the-art quantum information tools.
-We have realized this algorithm for a specific QMC algorithm known as AFQMC, and experimentally demonstrated its performance in experiments as large as 16-qubits on a NISQ processor, producing electronic energies that are competitive with state-of-the-art classical quantum chemistry methods.
+We have realized this algorithm for a specific QMC algorithm known as AFQMC, and experimentally demonstrated its performance in experiments as large as 16-qubit on a NISQ processor, producing electronic energies that are competitive with state-of-the-art classical quantum chemistry methods.
 Our algorithm also allows for incorporating the electron correlation energy outside the space that is handled by the quantum computer without increasing quantum resources or measurement overheads.
 In \cref{app:quantumadvantage}, we discuss issues related to asymptotic scaling and the potential for quantum advantage in our algorithm, including the challenge of measuring wavefunction overlaps precisely.
 While we have yet to achieve practical quantum advantage over available classical algorithms, the flexibility and scalability of our proposed approach in the construction of quantum trial functions, and its inherent noise resilience, promise a new path forward for the simulation of chemistry in the NISQ era and beyond.

 {\it Acknowledgements}.
-The authors thank members of the Quantum AI theory team and Fionn Malone for helpful discussions.
+The authors thank members of the Google Quantum AI theory team and Fionn Malone for helpful discussions.
 BO is supported by a NASA Space Technology Research Fellowship.
+The quantum hardware used for this experiment was developed by the Google Quantum AI hardware team, under the direction of Anthony Megrant, Julian Kelly and Yu Chen.
+Theoretical foundations for device calibrations were provided by the physics team lead by Vadim Smelyanskiy.
+Initial data collection was enabled by cloud access to these devices as part of Google Quantum AI's Quantum Computing Service Early Access Program.
+Pedram Roushan and Charles Neill from the Google team helped to execute the experiment on hardware and design figures.

 {\it Note}.
-The code and data that support the findings of this study are available from the corresponding authors upon request and will be made available publicly in the future.
+The code and data for this study are available from the corresponding authors upon request and will be made available publicly in the future.
 After this work was nearly complete, a theory paper by Yang et al. appeared on arXiv,\cite{Yang2021Jun} describing a quantum algorithm for assisting real time dynamics with unconstrained QMC.